Penumbra Guide

 First fetch your existing validator definition from the chain:

-cargo run --release --bin pcli -- validator definition fetch --file validator.toml
+pcli validator definition fetch --file validator.toml

-Then make any changes desired and make sure to increase by sequence_number by at least 1!
+Then make any changes desired and make sure to increase sequence_number by at least 1!
 The sequence_number is a unique, increasing identifier for the version of the validator definition.

 After updating the validator definition you can upload it again to update your validator metadata on-chain: